PapaBaGAYE/PapaBaGAYE/README.md

 - 👋 Hi, I’m @PapaBaGAYE
-- 👀 I’m interested in Data Science and web deelopment
+- 👀 I’m interested in Data Science and web development
 - 🌱 I’m currently learning Artificial Intelligence
 - 💞️ I’m looking to collaborate on Data Science project
 <!--- - 📫 How to reach me ... --->